bongochong/CombinedPrivacyBlockLists/README.md

 ***Please feel free to subscribe to these lists.
 I use them on all of my personal machines.***

-P.S.
-All of these files can be downloaded in a [compressed archive hosted on Disroot's NextCloud](https://cloud.disroot.org/s/5TnQ9jBtbSnTj8y/download).
+Also, all of these files can be downloaded in a [compressed archive hosted on Disroot's NextCloud](https://cloud.disroot.org/s/5TnQ9jBtbSnTj8y/download).
 Both this repo and the NextCloud mirror will be updated approximately every 3 weeks.

-P.P.S.
-I plan on modifying the bash scripts that I use to generate these files, so that they can be utilized by others who wish to make their own lists from different sources.
+Finally, I plan on modifying the bash scripts that I use to generate these files, so that they can be utilized by others who wish to make their own lists from different sources.
 These scripts will eventually be hosted in a new repository on GitHub.
-They are run on my main LiGNUx box, and pretty much all dependent on both [sed](https://www.gnu.org/software/sed/manual/sed.html) and [Perl](https://www.perl.com/about/), with the scripts for generating IP block lists having an additional dependency on the [command line 7zip tools](http://p7zip.sourceforge.net/).
+They are run on my main LiGNUx box, and pretty much all depend on both [sed](https://www.gnu.org/software/sed/manual/sed.html) and [Perl](https://www.perl.com/about/), with the scripts for generating IP block lists having an additional dependency on the [command line 7zip tools](http://p7zip.sourceforge.net/).

 ---